 Before we discuss what the church should do, we must begin with what God has already done.
 God has redeemed his church from the penalty and power of sin through the death and resurrection of his Son, Jesus.
 The gospel is not merely a message that changes our eternal destiny; it transforms everything about us.
 All of our conduct and ministries are to be done as a result of the gospel.
 When we understand and grasp what God has done for us through his Son Jesus, our response is to live out the implications of this gospel both individually and corporately.
 Apart from the gospel, everything we do as a church is dead and futile.

-The gospel does not only affect our eternal residence, it changes what our hearts desire.
+The gospel affects both our eternal residence, and it changes what our hearts desire.
 When the gospel is correctly understood, embraced, and applied, our idolatrous tendencies are replaced with authentic worship of God.
 Therefore, the church meets regularly to reflect on and rehearse the gospel and respond to God in praise, faith, and obedience.
 We also gather together corporately to be instructed and equipped for ministry through the preaching and teaching of the Scriptures.

 God has designed and instructed Christians to do life with a group of believers, who can admonish and encourage one another in faithfulness and obedience.
-The gospel enables and empowers Christians to develop intimate relationships with one another because it frees us from having to disguise our sins and short-comings.
-While there are many ways to build community, one of the most effective ways is through small groups, which we call “Community Groups”.
+The gospel enables and empowers Christians to develop intimate relationships with one another, as it frees us from having to disguise our sins and short-comings.
+While there are many ways to build community, one of the most effective ways is through small groups, which we call “Community Groups.”
 The focus of Community Groups is to build gospel centered relationships intentionally with other church members for the purpose of encouragement, accountability, and spiritual maturity.

-As the church grows in their understanding of the gospel they are transformed into an open-handed community that gives freely of their time, gifts, and resources.
+As the church grows in its understanding of the gospel, it is transformed into an open-handed community of people who give freely of their time, gifts, and resources.
 Put simply, the gospel turns a church’s focus outward, to the concerns of others.
-The church focuses outwardly, by communicating the gospel through their words and their actions.
+The church focuses outwardly, by communicating the gospel through both words and actions.
 To neglect either one of these is to seriously hinder the advancement of the mission.
 Therefore, the church must proclaim the gospel as well as meet the needs of others.
 It is important to note that people can only receive salvation through the verbal proclamation of the gospel and not by observing the church’s good deeds.